Our Core Values

 - We understand the value of pastoral care and the impact it can have for every individual young person in our community.
 Each year group has a dedicated pastoral team that support the year group on their journey through The Bromfords School.

-- Positive and supportive relationships in our school community are the cornerstone of success and we have high expectations of behaviour and courtesy at all times.
+- Additionally, Heads of House play a central role in fostering positive and supportive relationships in our school community.
+These are the cornerstone of success and we have high expectations of behaviour and courtesy at all times.

-- Our high expectations provide us with the opportunities to celebrate and recognise the diverse and exceptional talents and achievements of the young people in our care.
+- Our high expectations provide us with the opportunities to celebrate and recognise the diverse and exceptional talents and achievements of the young people in our care and adults who work in our school.

 - We aim to develop the skills and attributes that are key in empowering our students to be successful well-rounded and thoughtful individuals, preparing them for their next steps in a rapidly changing world.